gnoose/datafeeds-shared/docs/hackathon_steps.md

     Make a note of the OID for the Snapmeter Meter Data Source created in this step.

-2. For most Urja scrapers you will need to update the field `utility_account_id` on the `SnapmeterAccountMeter` record associated with your meter, so that the scraper will associate Urjanet bills with that meter.
+2. For most Urja scrapers you will need to update the field `utility_account_id` on the `UtilityService` record associated with your meter, so that the scraper will associate Urjanet bills with that meter.
     Once you have selected a target bill in the Urjanet DB, look up the "raw account number" associated with that bill.
     Then in the `psql` shell, update the meter to use that raw account number as the utility account ID.
-New: we're in the process of moving utility_account_id to the UtilityService table, so write this information to both places.
     ```
-    update snapmeter_account_meter set utility_account_id = '151009074' where meter = '4505019811696256';

     update utility_service
     set utility_account_id = '151009074'
     from meter where meter.oid = 4505019811696256